coldclimate/omnomfrickinnom/content/blog/2024-10-19-fresh-sauce.markdown

 ## You will need

-* 1 small bunch of coridandor
+* 1 small bunch of coriander
 * A lemon, or lime, or citrus zest and juice
 * Some chillis.
 I used a couple of frozen green finger chillis
 * Some fruit.
 I used an over ripe peach, skinned.